ventsislavnikolov/turborepo-nextjs-strapi-boilerplate/README.md

 2. npm install -g commitizen
 3. npx playwright install
 4. pnpm install
+5. rename the correct .ENV file
-5. pnpm dev
+6. pnpm dev

 or with Docker

 1. make sure that you dont have any node_modules folder localy
+2. rename the correct .ENV file
-2. docker-compose up -d
+3. docker-compose up -d

 # Turborepo starter